Engylizium/ESwitch/README.md

 # ESwitch
-Customizable Switch for iOS
+Fully customizable Switch for iOS instead of standart one.

-Hamburger button with a slick animation.
-See the [accompanying blog post](http://holko.pl/2014/07/15/hamburger-button-animation/).

 ## Usage